apache/beam-site/src/documentation/sdks/euphoria.md

 ```

 ## How to get Euphoria
-Euphoria is located in `dsl-euphoria` branch of Apache Beam project.
+Euphoria is located in `dsl-euphoria` branch of The Apache Beam project.
 To build `euphoria` subproject call:
 ```
 ./gradlew beam-sdks-java-extensions-euphoria-core:build
 ```

 ## Operator Reference
-Operators are higher level transformations of data which allows to build whole logic of data processing jobs.
+Operators are basically higher level data transformations, which allows you to build business logic of your data processing job in a simple way.
 All the Euphoria operators are documented in this section including examples.
 There are no examples with [windowing](#windowing) applied for the sake of simplicity.
 Refer to the [windowing section](#windowing) for more details.

 ### `CountByKey`
-Counting elements with same key.
+Counting elements with the same key.
 Requires input dataset to be mapped by given key extractor (`UnaryFunction`) to keys which are then counted.
 Output is emitted as `KV<K, Long>` (`K` is key type) where each `KV` contains key and number of element in input dataset for the key.
 ```java
 // suppose input: [1, 2, 4, 1, 1, 3]
 Dataset<KV<Integer, Long>> output =